-Pilot projects in China, Indonesia, the Philippines, Thailand and Vietnam will test new approaches or up- scaled best practices for plastic waste management, sustainable consumption and production of plastic or litter reduction from sea-based sources.
+More than 20 pilot projects in China, Indonesia, the Philippines, Thailand and Vietnam test new approaches or the upscaling of best practices for plastic waste management, sustainable consumption and production of plastic or litter reduction from sea-based sources.
 Knowledge exchange is fostered, for example, through workshops and conferences, webinars, study trips and communication campaigns.

 In Thailand, the project supports dialogue and policy development and cooperates with various partners on identifying good practices and finding new solutions.

 ‘Rethinking Plastics’ supports PCD in, for example, implementing a Memorandum of Understanding (MoU) between MNRE and several stakeholders to reduce single-use plastics from food delivery, which saw a rise due to COVID-19.

 The project also provides information and exchange on Extended Producer Responsibility (EPR) and the inclusion of the informal waste sector.
 In 2021, it organised an EPR exchange series with more than 300 participants and provided recommendations for developing a policy framework for EPR for packaging waste in Thailand.

 The following four pilot projects in Thailand are in implementation:

 Households Fit for Recycling in Rayong Province: Local communities, schools and stakeholders along the plastic value chain engage for a better segregation and collection of plastic waste.
 The goal is to enhance its recycling rate and therewith reduce plastic leakage into the ocean.